Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 All patients with diabetes should have their blood sugar (glucose) levels well managed.
 For most patients, a goal would be to bring HbA1c levels down to around 7%.
 In general, people with diabetes (both type 1 and type 2) should aim for blood pressure levels of less than 140/80 mm Hg (systolic/diastolic).
 For some people, especially younger patients, a systolic blood pressure goal of less than 130 mm Hg may be appropriate.
 People with diabetes and stable heart disease should not take the diabetes drug rosiglitazone (Avandia) because it may increase the risk for heart attack and heart failure.

-Current American Heart Association (AHA) for guidelines for a heart-healthy diet recommend:
+Current American Heart Association (AHA) for guidelines for a heart-healthy diet recommends:

 - Balance calorie intake and physical activity to achieve or maintain a healthy body weight.